 - With properly timed interrupts, the only unavoidable damage this boss will do is melee.

 - On Mythic, additional effigies will be summoned with each cast of Blood Mirror.
+If a second cast is even seen, a wipe will almost surely follow.

 - Summon Black Ox Statue can help ensure no one receives a stray Blood Bolt from a Blood Effigy.